 Cardiomyopathy is a disease of the heart muscle that decreases the heart's ability to pump blood.
 It is a leading cause of heart failure and the most common reason for a person to need a heart transplant.

 Unlike other congenital heart conditions, there is currently no surgical or medical treatment to “cure” and repair the damaged heart.
 Some medications have been shown to decrease the progression of the disease.
 Treatment options may include:

-As the #1 ranked Heart Center, we are fortunate to have a number of cardiomyopathy experts who regularly evaluate and care for babies, children and teens with this disease.
+As the #1-ranked children's hospital, we are fortunate to have a number of cardiomyopathy experts who regularly evaluate and care for babies, children and teens with this disease.

 Services offered through our Cardiomyopathy Program include: